is the Grande Randonnée Cinq?

 does the Appalachian Trail or Pacific Crest Trail, first to get

-to Europe, and then to pay for the costs of lodging.
+to Europe, and the, unless staying in a tent, to pay for the costs of lodging.
 Nonetheless,

 a GR5 hiking trip certainly costs much less than a European city

-vacation or a commercially-guided biking or walking trek.
+vacation and much, much less than a commercially-guided biking or walking trek.

 numbers will help you estimate the cost of your trip:

-Costs Train transportation from (say) Paris to and from your trailheads should
+Costs Train transportation from (say) Paris to Lake Geneva and back from the Mediterranean should

-or in a "full service style", or (or in a mixture of the
+or in a "accommodation and meals" style, or (or in a mixture of the

 two).
 Most refuges and gites provide a room for doing your own cooking.

 Most also provide full service family meals or menus.
-Hotels provide
+Hotels usually provide

-and breakfast), which costs about twice as much.
-In 2004, a night's lodging, per person, in a French Club Alpin (CAF) refuge
+and breakfast), which are about fifty percent more per person.
+In 2014, a night's lodging, per person, in a French Club Alpin (CAF) refuge

 food cost, of a Club Alpin Refuges is cut in half if you are a member